ColiZei/nestjs-social-media/README.md

-# Simple NestJS Social Media
+# Simple NestJS Social Media Server

 ... for practicing NestJS and TypeScript

 This Repo should contain the same features like the [Symfony Version](https://github.com/ColiZei/symfony-social-media)

+Why two repositorys?

+I'd would like to imporove my Symfony and NestJS skills.
+You too?
+Feel free to join!

 # Contribute